What is Federated Identity Management?

 - Avoids privacy and compliance burdens.

-- Provide access to users from supplier, distributor, and partner networks.
+- Federated Identity Management provides access to users from supplier, distributor, and partner networks.

-- Provide access to new users outside the traditional organization perimeter after mergers and acquisitions.
+- Federated Identity Management provides access to new users outside the traditional organization perimeter after mergers and acquisitions.

-- Provide access to users from commercial identity providers like banks, for example, Third Party Payment Providers (TPPs) in PSD2.
+- Federated Identity Management provide access to users from commercial identity providers like banks, for example, Third Party Payment Providers (TPPs) in PSD2.rovide access to users from commercial identity providers like banks, for example, Third Party Payment Providers (TPPs) in PSD2.

-- Provide access to citizens using national identity provider, for example, DigiD, Emirates ID, etc.
+- Federated Identity Management provide access to citizens using a national identity provider, for example, DigiD, Emirates ID, etc.

-- Provide access to users who own a public organization ID, for example, ORCID ID.
+- Federated Identity Management provides access to users who own a public organization ID, for example, ORCID ID.

-- Social Login (sign-up/sign-in/connect), for example, Facebook, Google, LinkedIn, etc.
+- Furthermore, this allows use of social logins (sign-up/sign-in/connect), for example, Facebook, Google, LinkedIn, etc.

-- As a temporary arrangement for supporting transitioning between IAM systems.
+- Additionally, it can be used as a temporary arrangement to support transitioning between IAM systems.

 Inbound and Outbound Identity Federation